 When adding to soups and stews, the principle is observed.
 Whole leaves are formed into a knot and dropped into the pot with the rest of the ingredients.
 During cooking, the aroma and flavor of the pandan leaves get transferred to the broth / sauce.

 You must have come across pandan chicken, right?
 No?
 Ooohhhh….
-Okay, it’s chicken fillets marinated in coconut milk, seasonings and spices, wrapped in pandan leaves and fried or grilled or, as we have been doing lately, air fried.
+Okay, it’s chicken fillets marinated in coconut milk, seasonings and spices, wrapped in pandan leaves and fried or grilled.

 But it isn’t just chicken that you can wrap with pandan leaves.
 You can do the same with fish or other seafood, ground meat.